vlraik/word-level-rnn-keras/README.md

 The code is based on the sample text generation character level code provided as a sample example at https://github.com/fchollet/keras/blob/master/examples/lstm_text_generation.py

+I tried training it on chapters of The Game of Thrones (individually, because of memory constraints), seems coherent, please try and give me feedback.

 #Read This:
 Since the code is done at word level instead of character level, it needs more epochs than the character level text generation counter part, as well as much more memory because it has to be trained on thousands